Loperamid

 GES 45 · Humana Elektrolyt

-Viral (rotavirus, norovirus) - the most common.
+Viral (rotavirus, norovirus) — the most common.
 Bacterial (Salmonella, E. coli, Shigella, Campylobacter) after contaminated food.
 Parasites (Giardia).
-Medications (antibiotics - can cause C. difficile colitis).
-Chronic syndromes: lactose intolerance, coeliac disease, IBS.
+Medications (antibiotics — can cause C. difficile colitis).
+Chronic syndromes: lactose intolerance, celiac disease, IBS.

-Oral rehydration salts (ORS) - the absolute essential.
-A sachet of GES 45 or Humana Elektrolyt dissolved in 200-250 ml of water.
-Adults: 100-200 ml after each stool.
-Children: 10 ml/kg after each loose stool.
+Oral rehydration salts (ORS) — the absolute essential.
+One sachet of GES 45 or Humana Elektrolyt dissolved in 200-250 ml of water.
+In adults: 100-200 ml after each stool.
+In children: 10 ml/kg after each loose stool.

-Loperamide (Imodium) - reduces intestinal motility.
-Useful for mild diarrhoea in adults.
-CONTRAINDICATED in bloody diarrhoea, high fever or in children under 12 without medical advice.
+Loperamide (Imodium) — reduces intestinal motility.
+Useful for mild diarrhea in adults.
+CONTRAINDICATED in bloody diarrhea, high fever, or in children under 12 without medical advice.

-Diosmectite (Smecta) - adsorbs toxins and water.
-Harmless; can be given to children and pregnant women.
+Diosmectite (Smecta) — absorbs toxins and water.
+Harmless, can also be given to children and pregnant women.

-Probiotics (Saccharomyces boulardii, Lactobacillus GG) shorten the duration of diarrhoea by ~1 day.
-Racecadotril (Hidrasec) is an antisecretory useful in children.
+Probiotics (Saccharomyces boulardii, Lactobacillus GG) shorten the duration of diarrhea by ~1 day.
+Racecadotril (Hidrasec) is an antisecretory agent useful in children.

-Invasive bacterial diarrhoea (with blood, high fever) may require antibiotics - but only prescribed after evaluation.
+Invasive bacterial diarrhea (with blood, high fever) may require an antibiotic — but it is only prescribed after evaluation.
 Severe dehydration is a medical emergency.

 Search the pharmacy